 Update your loose lighter socket (and optional DIN socket) with modern 12-volt power and USB ports

 In addition, some Vanagons are also equipped with a DIN receptacle, a small enigmatic electrical ‘silver socket’ similarly mounted to the dashboard near the glovebox, and commonly used in Europe for 12-volt accessories.
-Sadly, accessories wired with this DIN plug are nearly impossible to find in North America, so the socket typically goes unused here.
+Sadly, accessories which can utilize this DIN plug are nearly impossible to find in North America, so the socket typically goes unused here.

 Fortunately, both these power sockets can be rather easily updated with better fitting and more useful modern sockets; I opted for one standard cigarette-lighter socket, plus a modern dual-USB port for charging digital devices.
 Both sockets are close enough to the glovebox that charging cords can easily be routed to your electronic toys even when safely tucked away inside the glovebox.

-We’ll start by removing the original sockets, enlarge the mounting holes in the dashboard, add new connectors to the existing wiring, then finish by mounting the new sockets.
+We’ll start by removing the original sockets, enlarging the mounting holes in the dashboard, adding new connectors to the existing wiring, then finish by mounting the new sockets.

 PARTS & MATERIALS

 - 12-volt Panel-Mount Socket (dual USB socket device charger)

 - Fully-insulated 16-14-gauge female spade electrical connectors, .25″ tab